eerielocus/2020-fall-cs160-team-snorlax/test_automation/SnorlaxTester/README.md

+Front-end testing:
-This is an automated test designed to check the functionality of the upload feature in the front-end.
+This is an automated test designed to check the functionality of the upload feature.
 Created using Selenium package:
   - Requires the chromedriver.exe in order to use.
   - Runs on Java 14 and Chrome version 86.